 Where we are

 The Bioinformatics Support Unit has offices in two locations:

 - B239, Bioscience West Wing, Centre for Life

 Contact us if you want to talk to a member of the Unit about your data analysis requirements.

 The BSU is happy to offer advice on study design from an analytical perspective, particularly with respect to power and sample size calculations for high throughput experiments.

-We undertake on-demand analytical projects acrossa a range of disciplines, costed according to fEC (full Economic Costing) guidelines.
-The BSU is a TRAC (Transparant Approach to Costing) facilty.
+We undertake on-demand analytical projects across a range of disciplines, costed according to fEC (full Economic Costing) guidelines.
+The BSU is a TRAC (Transparent Approach to Costing) facility.